Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 - Developed in the early 1970s at Bell Laboratories by **Ken Thompson**, **Dennis Ritchie**, and others.
 - *The C Programming Language*, written by **Brian Kernighan** and **Dennis Ritchie** published in 1978.
 - In December 1989, standardisation of C under *ANSI (American National Standards Institute)* was approved as *ANSI standard X3.159-1989*.
-- In 1990, it was approved by the *International Organization for Standardization (ISO)* as *internation standard ISO/IEC 9899:1990*.
+- In 1990, it was approved by the *International Organization for Standardization (ISO)* as *international standard ISO/IEC 9899:1990*.

 <hr class="chapterDivider"/>